-iPhone X users are complaining about a variety of bugs and performance problems and we expect the list to grow as more deliveries arrive in the United States, Europe, and countries around the world.
+iPhone X users are complaining about a variety of bugs and performance problems and we expect the list to grow as the year goes on.

 We don’t know when Apple will release its next iPhone X update so you might be on your own for a few more days.
 Lucky for you, there are a bunch of proven manual fixes out there and you might be able to fix your iPhone X problem in seconds.

 This walkthrough will show you how to fix most common iPhone X problems.
 It includes fixes for Wi-FI issues, Bluetooth problems, FaceID problems, weird battery drain, 3D Touch issues, and more.

 Try one of these fixes before scheduling an appointment to an Apple Genius at your local Apple Store.

 How to Fix iPhone X iCloud Restore Problems

 If your iPhone X suddenly gets stuck updating iCloud Settings you’ll want to force a restart.
 This works a little bit differently on the iPhone X.

 To force restart your iPhone X you need to press Volume Up and let go, press Volume Down and let go, and press and hold the side button until the Apple Logo appears.
 The device will reboot itself.
 Once the device powers back up, try again.

 If you encounter iCloud Restore problems on your iPhone X, create a local backup on your computer and then restore said backup to your iPhone X.

 If you’re unable to get your old iPhone’s data backed up, check out our list iCloud backup problems and fixes.
 Apple’s also released a guide that will take you through the most common iCloud backup issues.